-Fueled by ingenuity, creativity, and an understanding of people’s most essential needs, Kimberly-Clark’s 45,000 employees around the world create products that help individuals experience more of what’s essential to them.
+Fueled by ingenuity, creativity, and an understanding of people’s most essential needs, Kimberly-Clark’s 45,000 employees around the world are committed to delivering our purpose of Better Care for a Better World.

-Our well-known global brands, including Andrex®, Cottonelle®, Depend®, Huggies®, Kleenex®, Poise®, Scott® and U by Kotex®, are an indispensable part of life for people in more than 175 countries, and we hold the No. 1 or No. 2 brand share in 80 countries.
+Our well-known portfolio of brands, including Andrex®, Cottonelle®, Depend®, Huggies®, Kleenex®, Poise®, Scott®, U by Kotex® and Wypall®, is an indispensable part of life for people in more than 175 countries and holds the No. 1 or No. 2 share position in 80 countries.

 We also understand our responsibility to make a positive contribution to the people we serve around the globe.
 Our sustainable practices support a healthy planet and build stronger communities to ensure our business thrives for decades to come.
 In all that we do, we’re building a legacy of positive impact.